 Unlike the Windows situation, there is no known work-around to allow modern Macs to operate with the Mac versions of NikonScan.
 However it is possible to run a Windows OS on a Mac and then Windows NikonScan within this.
 One technique is to run a "virtual machine" and another uses Bootcamp.
 The following notes describing these techniques were kindly provided for publication here by Coolscan user Russ Meacham in Australia: Two techniques for running NikonScan on a modern Mac - Russ Meacham

-Assessing users' problems remotely can be difficult.
-When the user is running Nikon Scan, not only are the error messages more explicit than other software but the single "Factory Defaults" button quickly establishes a known state.
-Having the capability to run third-party software as well gives the ability to cross-check between this and NikonScan which can be very useful.
-I'd therefore recommend that all Windows and Mac-users have a NikonScan installation available regardless of which app they use routinely.
+Although Nikon Scan can be a little quirky, its operation is well explained in the Nikon Scan 4 manual which is distinct from the scanner user manuals (see the Downloads section).
+Not only are the error messages more explicit than with third-party software but the single "Factory Defaults" button quickly establishes a known state.
+If you have the capability to run third-party software as well as Nikon Scan then you have the ability to cross-check between them which can be very useful.

 Further Information: